George Soros: A Portrait of Resilience & Philanthropy

 Defence mechanisms, conceptualised by Anna Freud and further developed by figures such as Otto Kernberg, are unconscious psychological processes that protect the individual from anxiety, internal conflicts, and external threats.
 In a person who has experienced trauma as profound as the Holocaust, these mechanisms are essential for psychic survival.

-Gildas Garrec, CBT psychotherapist in Nantes — This article offers psychological hypotheses based on public sources, not a clinical diagnosis.
+Gildas Garrec, CBT psychotherapist — This article offers psychological hypotheses based on public sources, not a clinical diagnosis.

 Analyze your conversations too